CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 ![Secure Transfer](../Images/secure-transfer.png)

 5. On the **Deny - Prevent resource creation**, select your subscription (which is currently set to audit mode).
 This allows you to ensure that from now on, a storage account without the security transfer feature turned on will be denied.
+Click on **Change to Deny**.

 ![Prevent resource creation](../Images/asc-storage-deny-policy.gif?raw=true)